dawaltconley/local/README.md

 # vim

 Currently the only thing here is a function I wrote to shift all the absolute coordinates of an svg file by a specified x/y distance.
-It's usefull for doing simple repositioning without booting up an editor or changing the viewBox coordinate system.
+It's usefull for changing the viewBox coordinate system, or doing other simple repositioning without booting up an editor.

 ## Notes